 ROP Program Area Evaluations

 ROP program area leads evaluate each of the four ROP program areas (the PI program, the inspection program, the SDP, and the assessment program) for their effectiveness, potential improvements, and potential future focus areas on an annual basis.
 Specifically, the ROP program area leads conduct their respective program area evaluations based on ROP performance metrics data and analysis, ROP data trending insights, other ROP program execution data, internal (e.g., regional staff and resident inspectors) and external (e.g., ROP monthly public meeting discussions with Nuclear Energy Institute (NEI) staff or members of the public, Regulatory Information Conference discussions, or insights from participation in other industry events) feedback, and other relevant information.
 The evaluations for each ROP program area also include summaries of significant changes over the past year.
-The ROP program area evaluations align directly with and fulfill the intent and scope of the ROP planned program review as stipulated in Appendix C to the current volume of the NRC’s Strategic Plan, NUREG-1614.
+The ROP program area evaluations align directly with and fulfill the intent and scope of the ROP planned program review as stipulated in Appendix C to the current volume of the NRC’s Strategic Plan, Fiscal Years 2018-2022, NUREG-1614.

 ROP Implementation Audits